Skip to content

 2. Select SAML;

-3. Click Add Identity Provider and start configuration;
+3. Click Add Identity Provider, start configuration;

 4. Define the identity provider name as aws_sso;

-6. Define the access restriction as guance.com;
+6. Define access restrictions as guance.com;

-7. Choose roles and session duration;
+7. Select roles and session duration;

 8. Click confirm.